basbiezemans/Log-File-Postmortem/README.md

 ## Docker

-If you have Docker installed you can build an image and create a container that will run `LogAnalysis.hs` in [GHCi][2].
+If you have Docker installed then you can create a container that will run `LogAnalysis.hs` in [GHCi][2].

 ```bash
 $ docker build -t log-analysis